-Biting is a form of communication and almost always occurs when a child's needs are not being met or when they are having difficulty coping with a challenge or stressor.
+Biting is a form of communication and almost always occurs when a child is having difficulty coping with a challenge or stressor.
 The following intervention is used in any situation where a child has bitten another or where biting has become a pattern.

-Staff will chart every occurrence of biting, including attempted bites, and indicate location, time, participants, behaviors, staff present and the circumstances leading up to the behavior.
+Staff will chart occurrences of biting and the circumstances leading up to the behavior.
 This information will be shared with the Head of School and with the parents of the children involved.
 The staff will "shadow" children who indicate a tendency to bite in order to head off biting situations before they occur.
 Teachers will instruct students on alternative responses to situations and reinforce appropriate behavior.
 They may also adapt the program to better fit the individual child's needs by adjusting the level of freedom to move around the classroom.
 In situations where biting has become a routine behavior, teachers and the Head of School will hold a conference with the parents of the biting child to develop a written plan of action and conduct follow-up meetings or telephone conversations as needed.
 If the pattern persists after these interventions, the school will prepare the parents of the biting child for the possibility that the child may have to be removed from the classroom for the duration of the biting stage.
 In this event, the school will help the parents make contingency plans.